rendely/chrome-extensions/new-tab-page/README.md

-# New tab page
+# New tab page Chrome Extension

 ## About

-Improve the new tab page usefulness
+Improve the new tab page usefulness with additoinal site shortcuts based on the time of day.